-When making a will, you need to know which kinds of property pass through a will and which don’t.
+When making a will, you need to know which kinds of property pass through a will (and probate) and which don't.
 Property that does not pass through your will should not be included in your will.
+As for the property you should include, below is an overview of how to capture all of the property you own.

 Before making a will, it is a good idea to take inventory—writing down the valuable or meaningful items of property you own.
 See the categories below to jog your memory.
 Even if you plan to leave everything to your spouse or children, making a list will keep you from overlooking things.

 Here is a list of the kinds of property you should think about when planning your estate.
 Not every type of property listed here will pass through your will.
-(See above.)
+Some types of property, such as retirement accounts with designated beneficiaries, won't need to be in your will, and can cause added confusion if included.
 This list is simply provided to help you inventory your property.

 Animals/Pets